-A service provided by Disney that is rarely utilised is the locker service.
-Most people either don't know they exist, don't think they'll be useful or don't want to pay the $8 (small locker) or $10 (large locker) charge.
-However, if you're like me and like to buy merchandise, carry a decent camera, bottles of water, sun block, spare shoes and the kitchen sink, a locker may just improve your comfort during days in the parks!
+A service provided by Disney that is rarely utilized is the locker service.
+Most people either don't know they exist, don't think they'll be useful, or don't want to pay the $8 (small locker) or $10 (large locker) charge.
+However, if you're like me and like to buy merchandise, carry a decent camera, bottles of water, sunblock, spare shoes, and the kitchen sink, a locker may just improve your comfort during days in the parks!

 I hope some of these little touches add something special to your next Walt Disney World vacation.
 Be sure to share your 'little touch' tips with the other readers in the comments below.